kohlhofer/xhtmlchat/README.txt

 HOW TO:

-XHTMLChat required PHP and mySQL.
+XHTMLChat requires only PHP and mySQL.
 Adjust db.php with you mySQL credentials.
 Then run initBD.php.
 After this you should be able to chat away at index.html.

 LICENSE: